Unrag

 const result = await engine.retrieve({ query: "hello", topK: 5 });

-console.log(result.chunks);That's the entire API surface.
-Two methods—ingest() and retrieve()—plus the configuration to wire them together.
+That's the core API. ingest() and retrieve() handle the fundamentals, plus optional rerank() for improving result precision and delete() for content management.
 Everything else (how you build prompts, how you integrate with chat, how you handle permissions) is up to you.

-UnRAG works with Postgres and pgvector because that's what most teams already have or can easily add.
+Unrag works with Postgres and pgvector because that's what most teams already have or can easily add.
 You manage your own migrations, you see the exact SQL being executed, and you can extend or modify the schema as your needs evolve.